caggazzotti/speech-attribution/README.md

 ## Setup
 The absolute paths for the Fisher data and the working directory for this project need to be manually added by modifying the following path variables in `config.yaml`:

 - fisher_dir1: directory containing Fisher pt.
-1 data (placeholder: ./LDC2004T19)
+1 data (placeholder: `./LDC2004T19`)
 - fisher_dir2: directory containing Fisher pt.
-2 data (placeholder: ./LDC2005T19)
+2 data (placeholder: `./LDC2005T19`)
-- work_dir: where the trial datasets and results will be stored (placeholder: ./speech-attribution)
+- work_dir: where the trial datasets and results will be stored (placeholder: `./speech-attribution`)

 The model embeddings should be run using a GPU if available.

+*NOTE: The Fisher data require an LDC subscription to [Fisher English Training Speech Part 1 Transcripts](https://catalog.ldc.upenn.edu/LDC2004T19) and [Fisher English Training Part 2 Transcripts](https://catalog.ldc.upenn.edu/LDC2005T19).

 ## Creating the trials and model embeddings